Murder Mystery Game AI

 The key is mixing two complementary typefaces—one for headers, one for body text—to create visual hierarchy without appearing modern.
 Avoid using more than three fonts in a single document; players instinctively notice when design feels cluttered or contemporary.

-Font size matters for readability: Aim for 11pt minimum for body text, 14-18pt for headers.
+Font size matters for readability: Choose a comfortable minimum size for body text and a clearly larger size for headers.
 If players need magnifying glasses to read your case files, you've sacrificed function for aesthetics—not worth it.

 Color Palettes and Aging Effects